Shezad Dawood

-Shezad Dawood (born 1974) is an artist born and based in London.
+Shezad Dawood (born 1974) is a British visual artist.
+He is based in London.

-Shezad Dawood works across the disciplines of painting, film, neon, sculpture, performance, virtual reality and other digital media to ask key questions of narrative, history and embodiment.
-He uses collaboration and knowledge exchange, mapping across multiple audiences and communities.
-Through a fascination with the esoteric, otherness, the environment and architectures both material and virtual, Dawood interweaves stories, realities and symbolism to create richly layered artworks.
-These multi-media works are also inspired by his varied cultural heritage, having a Pakistani mother, an Indian father and an Irish stepmother.
+Biography

+Shezad Dawood was born in 1974, in London, England.
+His artworks reflect his varied cultural heritage, which includes having a Pakistani mother, an Indian father, and an Irish stepmother.

-He trained at Central Saint Martin's and received his MA from the Royal College of Art in 2000 before undertaking a PhD from the School of Arts at Leeds Metropolitan University (now Leeds Beckett University) in 2008 (Fine Art), titled 'The killing of Chief Crazy Horse: a metaphorical allegory in 3 parts'.
-Dawood is a Research Fellow in Experimental Media at the University of Westminster.
+Dawood trained at Central Saint Martins and received his MA degree from the Royal College of Art in 2000, before undertaking a PhD from the School of Arts at Leeds Metropolitan University (now Leeds Beckett University) in 2008 (Fine Art), his thesis was titled 'The killing of Chief Crazy Horse: a metaphorical allegory in 3 parts'.
+He was a research fellow in experimental media at the University of Westminster.